tibs/pyconuk2019-notes/README.rst

 * David: Fractals and numpy: printing to draw julia sets

-And we were then led in dancing by Chloe in her cowboy/horse costume, and the (non-sprint part of the) conference came to its end.
+And we were then led in dancing by Chloe in her cowboy/horse costume, and the (non-sprint part of the) conference came to its end: https://www.youtube.com/watch?v=ackJTE8ZTqM

 Things I regret missing